DIPlib/diplib/README.md

 DIPlib includes the following libraries / external code:

 - Eigen 3
-  Mozilla Public License Version 2.0 see dependencies/eigen3/LICENSE.txt
+  Mozilla Public License Version 2.0
+  see dependencies/eigen3/LICENSE.txt
   (we do not use any of the components with more restrictive licenses)

 - DocTest
   Copyright (c) 2016 Viktor Kirilov
   The MIT License (MIT)
   see dependencies/doctest/LICENSE.txt

 - The DFT algorithm out of OpenCV 3.1
   Copyright (C) 2000, Intel Corporation
-  Intel License Agreement For Open Source Computer Vision Library see src/transform/opencv_dxt.h
+  Intel License Agreement For Open Source Computer Vision Library
+  see src/transform/opencv_dxt.h

 - PCG Random Number Generation for C++
-  Copyright 2014-2017 Melissa O'Neill and the PCG Project contributors Apache 2.0 License, or The MIT License, at your option see include/diplib/private/pcg_*.hpp
+  Copyright 2014-2017 Melissa O'Neill and the PCG Project contributors
+  Apache 2.0 License, or The MIT License, at your option
+  see include/diplib/private/pcg_*.hpp

-- pybind11 (not used in the DIPlib library, only used in the Python bindings) Copyright (c) 2016 Wenzel Jakob <wenzel.jakob@epfl.ch>, All rights reserved.
+- pybind11 (not used in the DIPlib library, only used in the Python bindings)
+  Copyright (c) 2016 Wenzel Jakob <wenzel.jakob@epfl.ch>, All rights reserved
   BSD-style license
   see dependencies/pybind11/LICENSE

 Note that all of these have permissive open-source licenses similar in spirit